 As a loving dog parent, we know you’re always going the extra mile to keep your buddy healthy and safe.
 So if you’ve ever found a smile on your face looking at (or thinking of) an overweight dog…we get it.

-But with that said, over 50% of dogs in the US along are overweight.1 And as adorable as a chonky dog might be, it can have a terrible impact on your buddy’s long-term health, happiness, and quality of life by your side.
+But with that said, over 50% of dogs in the US alone are overweight.1 And as adorable as a chonky dog might be, it can have a terrible impact on your buddy’s long-term health, happiness, and quality of life by your side.

 Our role in our dogs’ lives is a big one.
 As responsible dog parents, it’s our job to keep them healthy and strong – so they can live longer, healthier, happier lives with us.
 (Yes, that means no more Thanksgiving or Christmas table scraps.)
 So in this post, we’re going to help you understand why dogs become overweight – and how tracking their daily activity can help overcome it.